-- 1. On a WEEKLY basis, check the swing reducers oil level and add oil as needed to maintain the top level when item (1) plug is removed.
+- 1. On a WEEKLY basis, check the swing reducer oil level and add oil as needed to maintain the level at the "FULL" showing in the sight glass window as indicated below in the image.
 Recommended lubricant is AGMA #4EP Gear Oil or equivalent. - 2.
-Keep case breather item (2) clear of dirt and debris. - 3.
 All swing drive gearboxes from Load King are shipped with an additive to the gear oil of 5 oz (148 ml) of ethylene glycol for cold weather protection.
 If gear oil in the unit is changed, Load King recommends the same amount of ethylene glycol is added to prevent freeze up of unit due to internal condensation.